annefou/jupyter_dashboards/_episodes/05-sharing-github.md

     - an email address
     - a password

-- Click the gree _Sign up for GitHub_ button.
+- Click the green _Sign up for GitHub_ button.

 An example is shown in the screenshot below.